 In addition, Klausner co-presented the 75th Anniversary tour of the opera Porgy and Bess, in association with presenter Michael Capasso.

 Prior to becoming a film and theatrical producer, she was Vice President, Marketing and Marketing Research for MCA Universal Studios.
 Previously, Klausner worked for ten years with Audience Studies Inc., a leading advertising research firm for major national advertisers such as General Motors, Miles Laboratories, Coca-Cola, to name a few.

-She serves on the Board of Directors of the American Cinema Foundation, the Advisory Board of Women in Film, and has served on the Boards of Directors of the Los Angeles Music Center, and the Women in Film Foundation.
-A member of the League of Professional Theatre Women and the International Women’s Forum.
+Klausner serves on the Board of Directors of CAPPA (Coalition for African Americans in the Performing Arts), of the Development Wing and as a Mentor for Front Row Productions Fellowship in association with Columbia University, the American Cinema Foundation, the Advisory Board of Women in Film, and has served on the Board of Directors of the Los Angeles Music Center, and the Women in Film Foundation.
+She is a member of the League of Professional Theatre Women and the International Women’s Forum.

 Klausner is married to attorney Manuel S. Klausner and both are co-founding members of the American Institute of Wine and Food along with Julia Child and Robert Mondavi.